-1. Pace of Completion - Students must successfully complete at least 67% of the hours attempted.
+- 1. Pace of Completion Students must successfully complete at least 67% of the hours attempted.
 Successfully completing attempted hours means earning a letter grade of D or higher.
 Some courses may have a specific passing grade requirement.
 In such cases, the student must earn the specified grade to be considered to have successfully completed the hours.
-A student may take a class for grade forgiveness, but until the new grade is posted after a subsequent semester, for the purpose of Satisfactory Academic Progress, the financial aid office will use the existing grade.

-2. Maximum Time Frame - Federal regulation states that the maximum allowable time frame to complete a degree is 150% of the published length of the educational program.
+A student may take a class for grade forgiveness, but until the new grade is posted after a subsequent semester, for the purpose of Satisfactory Academic Progress, the financial aid office will use the existing grade. - 2.
+Maximum Time Frame Federal regulation states that the maximum allowable time frame to complete a degree is 150% of the published length of the educational program.
 For example, students enrolled in a degree program requiring 120 credit hours are eligible to receive Title IV aid for a total of 180 attempted credit hours.
+Meeting the requirements of the Maximum Time Frame Regulation can be negatively affected by withdrawal from a course.